viper-adnan/Warez/Telegram.md

 ### Telegram channels for Music
 - [@DeezerMusicBot](https://anonym.to/?https://t.me/DeezerMusicBot) - Music bot which downloads tracks from Deezer.
+- [@DeezloaderAn0n_bot](https://anonym.to/?https://github.com/An0nimia/DeezloaderAn0n_bot) - Download songs from Deezer and if they are now avbl. in Deezer it downloads it from YouTube.
 - [@flacaudio](https://anonym.to/?https://t.me/flacaudio) - `AR` - Arabish flac music.
 - [@flacmu5ic](https://anonym.to/?https://t.me/flacmu5ic) - This channel is maded 4 listening the best music from whole world.
 - [@flacmusicalbumfree](https://anonym.to/?https://t.me/flacmusicalbumfree) - FLAC Music Album for Free.